Hong Taechawanit: Career

+(Note: Originally romanized as Tejavanija) by King Vajiravudh (Rama VI).

 He built a conglomerate comprising pawnshops, a printing press, a shipping line, a theatre, and the biggest gambling house in the country.
 His mansion in Phlapphla Chai served as his company headquarters.

 He financed schools in Thailand and China, newspapers, charities, and flood relief in Guangdong (380,000 silver dollars in 1918).

-Final years and legacy
+Final years

-Hong sympathised with the Kuomintang led by Sun Yat-sen, gifting Sun with ivory after the 1911 revolution.
+In the last years of Qing Empire, Hong sympathised with the revolutionary Kuomintang led by Sun Yat-sen, donating ivory to help funding their revolutionary causes, and Sun returned the favour by giving him the name Zheng Zhiyong (鄭智勇) after succeeding in the 1911 revolution and ascending the presidency.
 After losing his tax farming license, he died on 5 March 1937, aged 84.

+Legacy

-Taechawanit Road, which he financed, is named after him.
+Techawanit Road, which he financed, is named after him.
 His mansion became the present-day Phlapphachai Police Station.
 Deified as a 'luck-bringer', he remains worshipped by Thai gamblers.